Joining a gym usually means adding another monthly bill to your expenses. So, you want to make sure you’re getting the best deal possible.

 Here are some of the best ways to cut the cost of a gym membership.

 Don’t assume that you need a gym membership — or that you need to spend money at all — to stick to your fitness resolutions.

 If you have a smartphone, for example, you have access to an array of free apps that can help you get or stay fit.

-One such app — called HealthyWage — is not only free but enables you to make money by betting on and reaching your own weight-loss goals, as we detail in “Don’t Pay to Lose Weight — Get Paid for It Instead.”
+One such app — HealthyWage — is not only free but also enables you to make money by betting on and reaching your own weight-loss goals, as we detail in “How to Earn Money by Losing Weight.”

-For example, some of the options mentioned in “The Best Home Exercise Equipment for People Over 50” start at around $10 or less.
+For example, some of the options mentioned in “9 Exercise Products You Need for Working Out at Home” start at around $10 or less.

 2. Join ClassPass instead

 If you enjoy a mix of yoga, boot camp and cycling classes, you stand to save by buying a ClassPass membership rather than a membership to a single gym.

 Having a ClassPass membership enables you to attend workout classes at various fitness studios.
 You get variety in your fitness routine without having to buy multiple full-priced gym memberships.

 If you’re unsure whether it’s right for you, take advantage of a ClassPass free trial.
 You’ll be able to take a set number of classes during the trial for free.